 Influences.
 Yeah, absolutely.

 Yeah, as a coach as well, somebody who coaches people to overcome, you know, life challenges or whatever it is.
-And you do you get that you get that insight into understanding what it was that perhaps made them feel like, Well, I can’t do that.
+And do you get that insight into understanding what it was that perhaps made them feel like, Well, I can’t do that?
 And sometimes it stems back to many, many years prior to you know, the time that I get to spend with them in the coaching environment.

 And it’s exactly what you’re saying.
-There needs to be a lot of self awareness into How we speak what we say not only to ourselves, obviously to our clients, and if a physical therapist is not encouraging, and if a physical therapist is drawing on their own personal, inadequate feelings about what’s possible, then that they’re not going to be supporting somebody, they’re just going to be making matters worse.
+There needs to be a lot of self-awareness in How we speak what we say not only to ourselves, but obviously to our clients, if a physical therapist is not encouraging, and if a physical therapist is drawing on their own personal, inadequate feelings about what’s possible, then that they’re not going to be supporting somebody, they’re just going to be making matters worse.

-You can get it at my website if you want.
-One signed, I can send it to and it’s tracyspersonaltraining.com know and my name personal training calm.
+You can get it on my website if you want.
+Once signed, I can send it to and it’s tracyspersonaltraining.com now, and my name personal Training calm.
 It’s also on Amazon.
 And it’s in paperback and Kindle.
 But this week it also came out an Audible because I know a lot of stroke survivors can’t read.
-So I got I got some independent Audible, it’s finished.
-It’s on audible.com as of right now and sometime the next few days it’s going to be available on Amazon and iTunes.
+So I got some independent Audible, and it’s finished.
+It’s on audible.com as of right now and sometime in the next few days, it’s going to be available on Amazon and iTunes.

 I love it.
 That’s excellent.
 That’s excellent.

-People tell me when they stroke survivors tell me, I just keep reading the same paragraph over and over.
+People tell me when stroke survivors tell me, I just keep reading the same paragraph over and over.
 I can’t process it.
 Like, well, how is this going to help them?
-So yeah, so it’s, it’s getting, I’m hoping by the end of the week, or next week, all it’s available to all three thing but it takes a process.
-And yeah, they send email when it’s available.
+So yeah, so it’s, it’s getting, I’m hoping by the end of the week or next week, all it’s available to all three things but it takes a process.
+And yeah, they send an email when it’s available.